North Kosovo crisis (2022–2026): June

+On 5 June 2025, Basic Court in Pristina convicted Aleksandar Vlajić, a former Kosovo Police officer and member of the Serbian Security and Intelligence Agency (BIA), of espionage and collaboration with the BIA.
+He was sentenced to five years in prison for secretly recording police operations in North Kosovo and transmitting data to Serbian intelligence.

 On 7 June 2025 at 9:00am, Serbian border police arrested Arbnor Spahiu, a former Kosovo Liberation Army soldier and former Police officer at Horgos, a village on the Serbia-Hungary border.
 Serbia accused Spahiu of participating in the Banjska attack.
 Kosovo Police Director, Gazmend Hoxha, stated that Spahiu has not been part of the Kosovo Police since 2022.

 On 11 June 2025, Kosovo demanded Serbia to release Arbnor Spahiu.

 On 13 June 2025, in response to Spahiu's arrest, the European Union stated, "The EU is closely following the arrest of Arbnor Spahiu by the Serbian authorities.
 We expect the Serbian authorities to respect and ensure the due implementation of the legal procedure."

 On 14 June 2025, Kosovar authorities arrested and deported two Serbian men, Nikola Vujević and Mladen Milojević.
 Kosovo's Interior Minister, Xhelal Sveçla, claimed that they had been "recruited by Serbia's intelligence and security institution" and said that Vujević "poses a danger to our national security as a member of the Serbian police forces."
 The Office for Kosovo in the Government of Serbia condemned the arrest and claimed that it was "politically motivated revenge against the Serbian people."